Lourdes Mount College of Engineering & Technology

-self-financing engineering college set up by the Chellammal Educational Trust in 2013 and located close to Marthandam on a scenic, peaceful and green environment near the border between Kerala and Tamil Nadu.
+self-financing engineering college set up by the Chellammal Educational Trust in 2013 and located close to Marthandam near the border between Kerala and Tamil Nadu.
 The college is approved by All India Council of Technical Education (AICTE), New Delhi and affiliated to Anna University, Chennai.

 Affiliation

 The college is affiliated to the Anna University, Chennai and is approved by the All India Council for Technical Education and Government of Tamil Nadu.

 Academic programs

 Lourdes Mount College of Engineering & Technology offers following Under-Graduate Programs.